 All the required doses of immunizations must be completed and verified by your health care provider prior to the student’s entry into school.
-We ask your cooperation with your school nurse in the process of providing proper record of any immunization already completed and in securing those that are lacking.
+We ask for your cooperation with your school nurse in the process of providing a proper record of any immunization already completed and in securing those that are lacking.
 The only current exemptions to the regulations for immunizations are medical reasons and religious beliefs with proper documentation from your health care provider submitted to school.
 Please note that if your student is exempt from immunizations, he/she may be removed from school during a communicable disease outbreak.

 State-Mandated Physical and Dental Exams

 The Pennsylvania School Health Law requires all students upon original entry to the district and when entering sixth grade or eleventh grade to have a physical examination.

 Dental Examinations are required for all students upon original entry to the district and when entering third grade and seventh grade.